-Facebook Inc.’s strengths and weaknesses, as well as the opportunities and threats in the global social media and online advertising markets can be identified through a SWOT Analysis of the company.
-A SWOT Analysis identifies the internal strategic factors (strengths and weaknesses) and external strategic factors (opportunities and threats) significant to the business.
-In the case of Facebook Inc., these factors pertain to the dynamics of the online social networking environment and online advertising market.
-While Facebook remains the leading player in the social media market, this SWOT Analysis highlights issues that the company must address to continue in its global market position.
+Facebook Inc.’s strengths and weaknesses, as well as the opportunities and threats in the global social media and online advertising markets can be identified through a SWOT analysis of the business.
+A SWOT analysis identifies the internal strategic factors (strengths and weaknesses) and external strategic factors (opportunities and threats) significant to the business.
+In this case of Facebook Inc., such factors pertain to the dynamics of the online social networking environment and online advertising market.
+While Facebook remains one of the leading players in the market, this SWOT analysis highlights issues that the company must address to continue in its global market position.
 Also, the company must adjust its strategies and internal factors along with changes in the external factors that affect the business.
 In this way, Facebook can ensure that its weaknesses are contained and its strengths are sufficient to compete in the international market.

-A SWOT analysis of Facebook Inc. indicates strengths that support the organization’s leadership in the online social media business.
-However, Facebook must continue innovating to ensure such market position, considering the threats facing its social networking website and online advertising services.
+This SWOT analysis of Facebook Inc. indicates strengths that support the organization’s leadership in the online social media business.
+However, the company must continue innovating to ensure such market position, considering the threats facing its social networking and online advertising services.
 The business competes against firms like Google LLC, Snap Inc. (Snapchat), and Twitter Inc. These competitors influence the threats and opportunities that impact Facebook’s strengths and weaknesses.

 Facebook’s Strengths (Internal Strategic Factors)

-Facebook Inc.’s strengths support its market position as the biggest player in the social media market and as a major player in the online advertising market.
-The internal strategic factors that build business competitiveness are considered in this element of the SWOT analysis enumerates the company’s strengths and how they relate to business performance.
+Facebook Inc.’s strengths support its market position as one of the biggest players in the social media market and the Internet advertising market.
+Such strengths are internal factors that build business competitiveness.
+This element of the SWOT analysis enumerates the company’s strengths and how they relate to business performance.
 The following are Facebook’s main strengths: